datakabeta/car-price-prediction/README.md

 # car-price-prediction
-Prediction of car prices using multiple linear regression.
+A toy project for prediction of car prices using multiple linear regression.